Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: March 10, 2026

-Would establish sentencing guidelines for the crime of flying or trespassing on critical infrastructure with a drone.
-Companion bill to HB 5319.
+Companion to HB 5319.
+Would establish sentencing guidelines for critical infrastructure violations.
+Tied to HB 5319.

 Last action: March 10, 2026